 Many organizations are not ready for internal social media but are aware that social networking may play a future role on the intranet.
-Starting with no social, some social, or full-use of social tools (aka a social intranet) needs some up-front tho
+Starting with no social, some social, or full-use of social tools (aka a social intranet) needs some up-front thought and planning.

 In the “pro” column for having a social intranet:

 - Empowers and Engages

 A social intranet can introduce an employee platform that facilitates the collaboration of thoughts and knowledge to benefit the business.

 Two quotes to share with you from an excellent article on Social Media Today by Shel Holtz

 The Payoff: “Most leaders understand the connection between the number of highly engaged employees and market share growth”

 The Problem: “Internal social media strategy needs to be built from within – informed by the company culture, driven by distinct business needs and embraced by early adopters.
 Executives and leaders should not only align around strategy but embody the change they envision”